hitoshin/summarization/README.md

-# summarization
+# summarizationan
-References for automatic summarization research.
+The wiki of this repository includes references for automatic summarization research.
+[Check the wiki of this repository](https://github.com/hitoshin/summarization/wiki).